rixw/node-bigcommerce-esm/README.md

 ## Contributing

-The original module was originally written to be used with [Conversio](https://conversio.com) and is used in a production environment currently.
-However, as a CJS module I struggled to work with it in an ESM project.
-This module is a rewrite of the original module to be used as an ESM module.
+The original module was originally written to be used with [Conversio](https://conversio.com).
+However, as a CJS module I struggled to work with it in an ESM-based project.
+This module is a rewrite of the original and released as an ESM module.
 Functionality should be the same, but if you find any issues please raise them in the issues section.